Per-example gradients: a new frontier for understanding and improving optimizers: Discussion

 \section{Discussion}

-One key finding of our methodological work is that the complexity of modern architectures and datasets actually \emph{helps} methods that process gradient per-example.
+One key finding of our methodological work is that the complexity of modern architectures and datasets actually \emph{helps} methods that process gradient per-example, since the memory and compute bottlenecks are elsewhere in the AD calculations.
 This reflects a broader point that there are many potential opportunities to improve training algorithms by exploiting dimensions which are underutilized but not limiting in terms of memory or compute.
 Our computational graph surgery approach also demonstrates that further improving the implementation of these methods is possible in some cases.
 That approach reflects the flexibility that differentiable programming languages like JAX offer with their native tracing of programs.
 We can use this approach on any factorable functions, including $\sign$ and power functions, and indeed any linear combination of factorable functions.
 This gives us access to a very broad set of per-example statistics.
+Looking beyond gradients, we can imagine generating other AD-like computational graphs to efficiently compute per-example statistics.
+For example, it may be possible to compute second order statistics like Hessian-vector products or the diagonal of the Gauss-Newton using related approaches.

 Our experimental results show that access to per-example gradient statistics can dramatically improve our understanding of optimization in deep learning.
 Our most surprising result was that \muadam has stability and speed issues.
 By using the \emph{measurements} enabled by our methods we were able to uncover evidence that the \adam preconditioner is better when it is dominated by the mean squared rather than the variance --- despite conventional wisdom like the explanation of the square root scaling rule.
 This is consistent with previous work showing that \adam performs better with less noisy gradients \citep{kunstner2023noise}, and overall suggests that constructing better estimators for this information might help improve \adam.